Environment

 Figure: Nature Repair Market projects should require farm land not covered by the project to be monitored via a recognised industry Environment Management System which is self-audited on an annual basis.

 Figure: Nature Repair Market projects will require associated local and state government enforcement of feral animal control.
-Without it adjoining uninvolved land holders can become a major source of wildlife predation, land degradation and weed proliferation for the project participants.
+Without it adjoining uninvolved land holders can become a source of wildlife predation, land degradation and weed proliferation for the project participants.
 Local government and state laws require landholders to control feral animals and weeds of national significance but few governments enforce them.
 Photos: Patrick Francis Moffitts Farm Romsey.

 Figure: Lack of enforcement of weed and feral animal control on private land by local and state governments will have direct impacts on Nature Repair Market projects on adjacent properties.
 Photo shows uncontrolled gorse and blackberry providing habitat for feral animals and source of weed seed contamination on a property adjacent to a nature repair property.
 Photo: Patrick Francis.